-Whether you’re a professional or an amateur photographer, it’s important that you learn how to make a blog and create your own photography website.
+Whether you’re a professional or an amateur photographer, it’s important that you learn how to start a photography blog and create your own website.
 Community sites like 500px, Flickr and Instagram are great, but having your own dedicated photography website as well is always best.

 There are many website platforms that cater especially for photographers.
 These can be attractive since they offer quick and simple set up of a blog, site and portfolio all in one place.

-Photographers aren’t necessarily tech savy, so it’s easy to understand why they gravitate towards these website platforms such as SquareSpace, which offer idiot-proof, all in one solutions.
+Photographers aren’t necessarily tech savvy, so it’s easy to understand why they gravitate towards these website platforms such as SquareSpace when wanting to know how to start a photography blog or website.
+These platforms offer idiot-proof, all in one solutions.

 However, I’d recommend you to choose WordPress instead, and invest in your own dedicated hosting.